 Local trained volunteers take part in existing parenting classes alongside parents.
 Once the formal class is over - usually after 8-10 weeks - the trained volunteer leads parents in informal discussions.
-The group leader will use material specifically designed for the NPT by Family Links, the family charity, and Gary Lewis, headmaster of Kings Langley School, Hertfordshire.
+The group leader will use material specifically designed for the NPT by Family Links, the emotional health charity, and Gary Lewis, headmaster of Kings Langley School, Hertfordshire.
 Groups will meet regularly - for as long as parents feel the need for support.

 Surrey County Council will pilot the NPT in September in all its districts and boroughs.
 400 parents in 40 parenting groups will take part in the pilot project.

 The NPT is led by Cristina Odone and Juliet Neill-Hall, Children and Families Strategic Lead for Surrey County Council.

 Does the NPT run parenting classes?

 No, our work starts once existing parenting classes are over.
 A local volunteer helps the parents form an NPT support group which meets regularly to discuss a variety of parenting issues.

 The NPT is founded on the principle that all parents, no matter what their situation, need support in this essential role.

 Is the NPT only for mothers and fathers?